buraksekili/rsql/README.md

 add <TABLE>     : adds data to <TABLE>
 info <TABLE>    : displays the column informations of the <TABLE>
 display <TABLE> : displays the data of the <TABLE>
-q, exit         : exits the program
+tables          : displays available tables under the <DB> specified by user q, exit         : exits the program
 ```